sarojbelbase/alamari/README.md

 ## Documentation

-Sorry, complete documentations cannot be found.
+Here's a thing mate.
+I would like to be open about i.e I didn't prepare any documents for it.
 You need to go inside the alamari folder and peek inside each files.
-You have my permission to copy the code and modify like you want.
+You have my permission to copy the code and modify the way you want.
 But don't.
-I made this package for a reason.
-Remember, every time you copy my code, I'll receive a alert (telemetry magic)
+I made this package for a reason & this exist for a reason.
+Why would you not respect my reason?
+Remember, every time you copy my code, I get a notification about your endeavour (telemetry magic)

 ## Contribution

-For contributing this blissful package, please add all the utils you would love to see.
-Also add comments and docstrings to help people navigate through the pain they might hold for several years & I don't want to be remembered that way.
-Please send all the issues and pull requests.
+For being part of this blissful package, please add all the utils you want if you're tired of typing and copying again and again.
+While adding your utils please also add comments & docstrings to help people navigate through the pain they might hold for several years & I don't want to be remembered that way.
+Send all your issues and pull requests my way.
+Peace.

 NOTE: Please don't send your issues and pull-requests during fridays.
 You may don't want to disturb me during my favorite day.
-If you do that, I'll press this auto-destroy-button & this package will be just a stardust.
+If you do that, I'll press this auto-destroy-button that I had built the other day & this package will be just a stardust.

 Let's see who wins, people who think this package is a absolute trash press that `star` button & people who think the other way press `fork` button and contribute.

+## Gratitude

+Developers who came here seeing their package being used by a guy with terrible coding pattern, I want to say that I'm forever grateful for you and your existence.
+Long live OSS.

 ### Made with ❤️ in Nepal.